johngacal98/Digital-CV/readme.md

 **Dean's Lister**
  - 7 out of 14 semesters in De La Salle University - Manila

+## WORK EXPERIENCE
+**Henkel - Supply Chain Intern** (_2019_)
+ - Provided support for day-to-day transactions for the Quality Management Team (QMT) on the Certificate of Analysis (COA).
+Contributed in ensuring that the SLAs and KPIs are met consistently to achieve high customer satisfaction for the team.
+Monthly completed transactions averaging higher than, if not equal to, my team members’ number of completed transactions.
+Delivered a short presentation on how the QMT operates daily to a Regional Manager of Henkel.

+## Data Science Projects

 ```markdown
 Syntax highlighted code block